-Don't play games or watch TV until your homework is done.
-Don't stay up late.
+Do not play games or watch TV until your homework is done.
+Do not stay up late.

 You should be in bed by 8 or 9 pm so you can get a good night sleep.

-If you can't get a good 8 hours of sleep per night, it will affect both your attention span in class and your ability to learn.
+If you cannot get a good 8 hours of sleep per night, it will affect both your attention span in class and your ability to learn.

-ST20221 Supplemental Science 1
+ST20221 Supplement Science 1 (STEM)

-Teacher Mr. Nicholas Crook (Mr. Nik)
+Teacher Mr. Derrick Thompson (Mr. Derrick)

-Contact EP Science Lab Office, 2nd Floor Colombet Bldg.
+Contact EP Science Lab Office, 2 nd Floor Colombet Bldg.

-Nicholas.Cr@Assumption.ac.th
+thompsonderrick30@gmail.com

+Credits 0.5

 This is a mostly hands-on course with a focus on problem solving and active learning.
 Students are presented with information and then given problems to solve.
-Experimentation using the scientific method is the main focus.
-Instead of telling the students what experiments to do, the teacher supports students as they design their own science experiments.
+These problems are usually inspired by real-life situations and careful thought is put into the selection of activities so that they have relevance to both students lives.
 Critical thinking skills are emphasized and students are encouraged to see the 'Big Picture' and apply the information that they learn to solve problems that face humanity.

-1. Scientific Experimentation
+1. Scientific Thinking